javatlacati/swiplwebtut/webspanish.md

 Hasta ahora hemos servido texto plano.
 Sirvamos HTML.

 This is the longest chapter in el tutorial.
-I'm approaching it from the bottom up, so don't panic until we cover +html//1+ if the HTML generation looks ugly.
+I'm approaching it from the bottom up, so don't panic until we cover +html//1+ if the generación de HTML looks ugly.

 Two Camps
 ~~~~~~~~~

-There are two camps when it comes to HTML generation.
+There are two camps when it comes to generación de HTML.

 image:twocamps-01.png["Well, for Prolog there are three camps - us unemployed, broke, homeless Prolog programmers have our own camp down by the railroad tracks"]